 When the Virtual Fabrics capability is enabled on the switch, Fabric ID cannot be set using the Set Fabric ID button.

 To open the FC Routing module, perform the following steps.

-Select a logical switch using the drop-down list under Fabric Tree section in the Switch Explorer window.
+Select a logical switch from the Logical Switch list in the top-right corner of the Switch Explorer window.